-On June 1, 2023, Multnomah County will begin to implement changes to the pretrial system.
+On June 1, 2023, Multnomah County begins implementing changes to the pretrial system.

 Individuals suspected of committing crimes have due process rights guaranteed by the U.S. and Oregon Constitutions.
 The right to physical liberty is one of the foundational principles of the United States Constitution.
 The pretrial justice system must uphold this fundamental principle while balancing these Constitutional rights with public safety, accountability, equity, and fairness.

 Over the past several years, Multnomah County’s public safety partners have committed to improving the pretrial system so that it better promotes and supports these values, including community safety and well-being; improved rates of pretrial court appearances; the rights of victims; and a fair and equitable justice system for all.
 These partners must account for public safety from all perspectives — from the person who experienced harm to the collateral consequences on justice-involved individuals (e.g., losing housing, child custody and employment).

 In addition, as this national video about pretrial justice illustrates, pretrial risk is solely defined by two factors: the risk of not returning to court and the risk of committing a new crime if released before the completion of the case.
 Through collaboration, research and data analysis, input from stakeholders, and more, we continue to work to improve outcomes for those charged with a crime while protecting victims and the community at large.